nurfalie/pandamonium/README.md

-Please see https://github.com/textbrowser/pandamonium/wiki for usage hints.
+Please see https://github.com/textbrowser/pandamonium/wiki for usage.

 Please use Qt 5.x or newer.
-Qt 4.8.x is supported, however, QUrl::toEncoded() may not properly escape quotes!
+Qt 4.8.x is supported, however, QUrl::toEncoded() may not properly encode quotes!

 Non-OS X